splunk/public-o11y-docs/gdi/opentelemetry/components/windowsperfcounters-receiver.rst

    -

       - ``name``
-      - Metric key or name
+      - Metric key or name.
+Can be any non empty string.
       - String
       - Name of the counter
    -